Page widget: Chart#

 Grist supports several chart types to help you visualize your data easily.
 Charts may be used to plot a regular table of data, a linked widget (as described in Linking widgets), or a summary table (as described in Summary tables).

 The most common chart types are illustrated here:

-Needs two series: the first for the pie slice labels, the second for the pie slice sizes.
+Needs pie slice labels and one series for the pie slice sizes.

-Similar to a line chart, needs two or more series: the first for the X values, the second for the Y values to create the line.
+Similar to a line chart, needs an x-axis and at least one series to plot along the y-axis.
 Additional series specify Y values for additional lines.

-Needs three or more series: the first for the point labels, and the second and third for the X and Y values for each point, respectively.
+Needs a label and two or more series.
+The label applies to the points.
+The series apply the X and Y values for each point, respectively.
 Additional series specify Y values for additional sets of points.

-The Kaplan-Meier Plot is useful for certain studies, and needs two series: the first for the label of the line to which a point belongs, the second giving a survival time or time-to-failure of that point.
+The Kaplan-Meier Plot is useful for certain studies, and needs one label and one series.
+The label applies to the lines being plotted.
+The series gives a survival time or time-to-failure of that point.
 The plot shows the survival times on the X axis, and the number of points that survive at that time on the Y axis.

 A number of chart options are available, some of them specific to certain chart types.

-Group by first column: When checked, an extra series is expected as the first series in the “Visible Series” list, and should contain a group label for each data point.
+Split Series: When checked, an extra series is to be selected under the ‘Split Series’ dropdown.
+The series should contain a group label for each data point.
 All points with the same group value are plotted as a separate line.